SwamiKannan/LlamaCpp-Install-Procedure-in-Windows-and-CUDA/README.md

          ```cd llama.cpp```

 10. Build the executable for usage
+    1. The **Release** version
     ```
     cmake -B build -DLLAMA_CUDA=ON
     cmake --build  --config Release -j 8
     ```

-11. For some reason, I was getting a few weird artifacts when I was using the Release version which I avoided by switching to the Debug version of the file.
-If you get the same issues, you can re-perform step 9 and instead of step 10a, you can build the executable as follows:
+    2. The **Debug** version: For some reason, I was getting a few weird artifacts in the LLM response when I was using the Release version.
+I avoided these by switching to the Debug version of the build.
+If you face the same issues, you can re-perform step 9 and instead of step 10a, you can build the executable as follows:
      ```
      cmake -B build -DLLAMA_CUDA=ON
      cmake --build build -j 8
      ```
      ##### NOTE: The "-j 8" is optional. 'j' defines the number of workers that work in parallel to build the  executable.
 The more the faster, but it is still optional
+11. If you plan to deploy Llama.cpp as a server, you can build it in the following way:
+    1. For the **Release** version:
+    ```
+    cmake --build build --config Release -t llama-server
+    ```
+    2. For the **Debug** version:
+    ```
+    cmake --build build --config Release -t llama-server
+    ```